luisychun/my-notes/content/posts/setup-oracle-jdev-macOS.md

 - Download [Docker](https://docs.docker.com/docker-for-mac/install/)
 - Register an ID and go to docker hub search for **Oracle Database Enterprise Edition**
-- Follow the steps below to connect the Oracle database
+- Follow the steps below to connect the Oracle database for the first time

 {{< rawhtml >}}
   <p class="show-in-mobile">